IU-PR/Capstone_project/content/docs/Groups/FreshMarket.md

 - Table with tasks and backlog is necessary
 - Weeks to evaluate working period of each person
 - For each feature we have to clip the person who will be response in any next iteration to debug or improve

+{{< hint danger >}}

+**Feedback by Rustam**
+Not sure about the comment about time - we are already 4 weeks in - not much time left for the prototype.
+I've visited your repo and website - same as it was 3 weeks ago (just a navbar and few icons).
+Backend repo - 12 commits and once a week activity.
+I am a little concerned with the speed of your dev process - are you using different repo?
+If yes, please provide up to date information and screens of the current state Liked the interviews - good work.
+Not much progress in developing the prototype
+3/5 for the week
+{{< /hint >}}